MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

     You will use the **.jpg** files to train your model.

     The **.json** files have been generated for you and contain label information.
-To train with labels, you need to have the label information files in your blob storage container alongside the forms.
+The files will be uploaded into your blob storage container alongside the forms.

 2. Return to the Azure portal at [https://portal.azure.com](https://portal.azure.com).